 Now consider businesses with poor brands.
 Where does their branding fall short?
 Learn lessons from successful brands, and avoid replicating the mistakes of others.

 Next, think about your business.
 What are your core values?
 What promises do you make to customers?
 What is your unique selling proposition?
 What's your place in the market and which customers are you targeting?
 What are your key messages?
 How can your brand values be communicated visually?

 Remember, your business name has important brand implications too, so choose carefully.
 Scribble down your thoughts.
 Keep things simple - successful brands can be summarised in a few words.

 Creating a brand identity

-Obviously you must limit your start up costs, but paying a graphic designer or affordable branding specialist to create your brand identity can be a shrewd investment.
-Be armed with examples of branding that you like, but remain open to their ideas.
+Obviously you should keep an eye on your start up costs, but paying a graphic designer or affordable branding specialist to create your brand identity can be a shrewd investment.
+Suggest some examples of branding that you like, but remain open to their ideas.

 Apply your brand consistently